UCLA hits 4 HRs, rolls past Oklahoma 16-3 in Game 1

 Game 2 will be played Tuesday.
 UCLA (55-6) can claim its 13th national title and first since 2010.

-“Tomorrow is a completely different game,” Kinsley Washington, who went 4 for 4 and scored three times for UCLA, said.
+“Tomorrow is a completely different game,” said Kinsley Washington, who went 4 for 4 and scored three times for UCLA.
 “This past game we just played has nothing to do with tomorrow’s game.
 We need to keep that mindset.”

 Garcia, who threw 179 pitches on Sunday to earn the win against Washington, threw just 61 on Monday and rested the final two innings.